DevSpot-Org/Judge-Agent/README.md

-# EthGlobal Judge Agent
+# DevSpot Judge Agent

 ## Overview

-The EthGlobal Judge Agent is an AI-powered tool designed to score hackathon submissions from EthGlobal.
+The DevSpot Judge Agent (for DevSpot) is an AI-powered tool designed to score hackathon submissions, particularly from DevSpot events.
 This repository contains the source code for the agent, which is built using a combination of TypeScript, Bun, and various dependencies.

 The project makes two key architectural choices: